 - Lack of rest

-It’s very necessary to go to a specialist once the symptoms appear.
+You should go immediately to a specialist once the possible symptoms of heart problems first appear.

 Chest pain can stem from different health conditions.
 However, you should pay close attention if it becomes intense and cause a feeling of heaviness and contraction.